FESOM/fesom2_doc/doc/icepack_in_fesom.rst

 Running the model
 =================

-Running FESOM2 with Icepack is not different from the standard FESOM.
+Running FESOM2 with Icepack is not different from the standard case.
 Make sure to add the ``namelist.icepack`` file to your ``work`` directory.
 Two diagnostic files are generated in addition to the standard ``fesom2.0.out``. ``icepack.diagnostics`` contains information about the Icepack configuration such as the value of some parameters, the tracers employed, and the boundaries of the ITD. ``icepack.errors`` possibly contains diagnostic information about errors in Icepack that can occur during the model run.
+Information about the running time are given in ``fesom2.0.out`` with the usual division in **dynamics**, **thermodynamics**, and **advection**.

 The model output is saved in the result folder together with the standard ocean output.
 Note that outputting sea ice information using the standard FESIM variables (**a_ice**,**m_ice**,**m_snow**, etc.) is still possible also when using Icepack.
 These variables are consistent with the Icepack sea ice description (**a_ice**=**aice**,**m_ice**=**vice**,**m_snow**=**vsno**).
 An additional restart file is generated for Icepack, ``fesom.yyyy.icepack.restart.nc``, and it is written with the same frequency as ``fesom.yyyy.oce.restart.nc`` and ``fesom.yyyy.ice.restart.nc``.